rangeengine/Range-Engine-Docs/source/manual/editors/properties/scene.rst

    Scene tab's Obstacle Simulation panel.

-Simulation used for obstacle avoidance in UPBGE, based on the RVO (Reciprocal Velocity Obstacles) principle.
+Simulation used for obstacle avoidance in RanGE, based on the RVO (Reciprocal Velocity Obstacles) principle.
 The aim is to prevent one or more actors colliding with obstacles.

 Type